 (8) oversee publication of official documents and provide for their sale;

-(9) manage and operate parking facilities for state employees and a central motor pool for travel on state business;
+(9) manage and operate parking facilities for state employees and an enterprise fleet for travel on state business;

 (10) provide rental space within the Capitol complex for a private day care center for children of state employees.
 The commissioner shall contract for services as provided in this chapter;